shining-yang/MyHub/Snmp-Simulator/README.md

 #### How to Run
 Navigate to the directory of this project with your terminal.
 Then enter the following command to start SNMP simulator with default/predefined settings.
-    `./run.sh`
+    `./run.sh server-ip-address`

 or
-    1. Run `./build-multiple-instance-scripts.pl` to generate scripts such as 'sim-xxx', ...
+    1. Run `./build-multiple-instance-scripts.pl server-ip-address` to generate scripts such as 'sim-xxx', ...
     2. Open another shell console and launch SNMP simulation instance with command `./sim-xxx`